opensearch-project/documentation-website/_dashboards/workspace/apis.md

 | `workspaceId` | String | Required | Identifies the target workspace for object association. |
 | `savedObjects` | Array | Required | Specifies the list of saved objects to be copied. |

-The following table lists the attributes of the object in the `objects` parameter:
+The following table lists the attributes of the object in the `objects` parameter.

 | Parameter | Data type | Required | Description |
 | :--- | :--- | :--- | :--- |